How do you help kids get ready for back to school?

-Putting simple organizational strategies in place at the beginning of the school year can ease stress and help families and children have a smoother transition.
+By putting the following simple organizational strategies in place at the beginning of the school year, families can ease stress and help children and their teachers have a smoother transition.

 Coordinating schedules of all family members is challenging.
 Hang a large paper or dry erase calendar in a place where everyone sees it daily.
 Choose a different color for each family member so children can identify their own activities.